numeralfairy/numeralfairy/README.md

 ### Hi there 👋
+I go to High School and am currently learning about technology.
+I want to start programming because it sounds interesting!
+And I love giraffes! ...and my boyfriend, who set me up with this account!

 <!--
 **numeralfairy/numeralfairy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.